ampproject/amp-email-viewer/example/backend/server-modules/server-modules.md

 The image proxy module proxies images in order to preserve user privacy.
 Given an image URL, it downloads (and optionally caches) the image and then serves it to the client.

+## XHR proxy

+**Requirement level: *RECOMMENDED***

+This module proxies XHR requests intercepted by the AMP viewer that are created by components like `amp-form` and `amp-list`.

+It accepts an object created by the XHR proxy rendering module.